Leigh railway station (Lancashire): Structure

-The station as originally constructed consisted of two platforms, one each side of the double-track line on Leigh viaduct, a 350 yard long structure of 22 arches that carried the railway over the eastern side of Leigh town centre and the Bridgewater Canal.
+The station as originally constructed consisted of two platforms, one on each side of the double-track line on the Leigh viaduct, a 350-yard-long structure of 22 arches that carried the railway over the eastern side of Leigh town centre and the Bridgewater Canal.
 The station was of timber construction with a booking office under one of the viaduct's arches.
 The platforms were reached from separate staircases of 43 steps and each platform, also of timber construction, had an open waiting shelter.
 A crossover was located to the east of the station to facilitate changing lines for trains that terminated at Leigh.

-In 1875 a "Gentlemen's" waiting room was provided and a general waiting room was built next to the "Ladies" waiting room on the Manchester platform.
+In 1875, a "Gentlemen's" waiting room was provided and a general waiting room was built next to the "Ladies" waiting room on the Manchester platform.

-Work costing £17,000 to rebuild the station began in March 1896 and was expected to be finished in summer 1897 but the station was not officially reopened until 1 April 1898.
+Work costing £17,000 to rebuild the station began in March 1896 and was expected to be finished in summer 1897, but the station was not officially reopened until 1 April 1898.
 The booking and parcels offices were built at the top of a new approach road on a slope up from the junction of Princess Street and East Bond Street.
-From the booking office at the top of the slope, covered walkway ramps accessed the platforms which were widened and provided with an ironwork canopy over both platforms and four waiting rooms on each side.
-Space for the structures was created by smaller arches built either side of the railway running lines.
+From the booking office at the top of the slope, covered walkway ramps accessed the platforms, which were widened and provided with an ironwork canopy over both platforms and four waiting rooms on each side.
+Space for the structures was created by smaller arches built on either side of the railway running lines.

 The goods yard and two sheds were located at a lower level to the north, between the station and Brown Street North.
 In 1904 the goods yard had a full range of facilities and was able to accommodate "Furniture Vans, Carriages, Portable Engines, and Machines on Wheels; Livestock; Horse Boxes and Prize Cattle Vans; and Carriages by Passenger Train" as well as the normal goods and parcels.